 Clients who get hacked often lose more than money.
 They lose their reputations or see their company brands get decimated.
 Once a brand or a reputation gets soiled, it’s hard to un-soil it.

 According to a 2017 study conducted by Campden Research in partnership with the international law firm Schillings, fully 68% of HNWIs have been the victim of at least one cyberattack.
 Even more alarming, more than a third of respondents indicated that they do not have a cybersecurity plan in place.
 To help you with the math, next time you’re out for dinner with another couple traveling in the same economic sphere, at least one of you has been breached.

 Prominent, wealthy individuals always have a target on their backs.
 Whether it is a cybercriminal, a private or commercial adversary, or even a rogue government authority, many if not most HNWIs will experience attacks on their assets and sensitive information at some point.

-To strengthen proactive risk mitigation and keep cybercrooks at bay, SecureCrypt uses a combination of proprietary, military-grade software, and other special tools that cannot be obtained at the commercial level such as SecureCrypt Cellular Network Protection SIMs which run on our own cellular infrastructure; our secured core overlay network (SPLMN).
+To strengthen proactive risk mitigation and keep cybercrooks at bay, SecureCrypt uses a combination of proprietary, military-grade software, and SecureCrypt Cellular Network Protection SIMs which run on our own cellular infrastructure; our secured core overlay network (SPLMN).

-A proactive, offensive approach is required.
-SecureCrypt employs these tactics with our Cellular Network Protection Technology that prevents any live Location Request from any global telecom, defends against IMSI Catcher/Stingray Attacks, DNS Manipulation Attacks, APN Redirection Attacks, Malware/Trojan Injection Attacks and much more.
+SecureCrypt Cellular Network Protection SIMs that prevents any live Location Request from any global telecom, defends against IMSI Catcher/Stingray Attacks, DNS Manipulation Attacks, APN Redirection Attacks, Malware/Trojan Injection Attacks and much more.